joemoose/psiops/docs/playing.md

 ## Actions

-An ***action*** is anything your character tries to do, like crossing open ground under fire, cracking a Soviet cipher lock, or bluffing your way through a checkpoint.
+An ***action*** is anything you try to do in the game, like crossing open ground under fire, cracking a Soviet cipher lock, or bluffing your way through a checkpoint.
 Most actions simply happen as you narrate what your character is doing.
 However, some actions can be dangerous or have uncertain outcomes.

 !!! note